Relative ergodic properties of C*-dynamical systems: Introduction

-More specifically, we study various ergodic properties of C*-dynamical systems for semigroup actions and in terms of weighted means.
-The properties are to a large extent inspired by the notion of unique ergodicity relative to the fixed point space as introduced in \cite{AD}, but of a more general form, for example allowing one to work relative to other spaces than just the fixed point space.
+Motivated by the discussion above, in this paper we study various relative ergodic properties of C*-dynamical systems.
+The properties are to a large extent inspired by the notion of unique ergodicity relative to the fixed point space as introduced in \cite{AD}, but of a more general form, for example allowing one to work relative to other spaces than just the fixed point space, and in terms of weighted means and more general semigroup actions.

 On the one hand we develop general theory, using for example techniques and ideas from recent work flowing from Abadie and Dykema's paper \cite{AD} and joinings.
 On the other hand we consider specific examples, in particular where we have an action of $\mathbb{Z}$ on a reduced group C*-algebra, to illustrate these ergodic properties.